{{ result.summaryTitle }}

 Event rate

-How many telemetry records are produced over time, normalized to events per second for the calculation.
+How many telemetry records are produced over time, normalized to events per second for calculation.

 Average event size

-The mean retained byte size of one log record, span, metric sample, or normalized telemetry envelope.
+The mean retained byte size of one log record, span, metric sample, or event envelope before the modeled compression savings.

 Raw daily volume